Allocating Positional Goods: A Mechanism Design Approach: Extensions

-Excessive waiting time $1+\alpha$ can be implemented by pausing service for $\alpha+1/4$ units of time before serving all types below $1/2$ in random order (i.e., pooling them into the same priority level).
+Instead of excluding low types, the seller assigns $t^*(\theta) = 1+\alpha$ to types with negative virtual valuations and charges $p^*(\theta) = v_0$, which can be implemented by pausing service for $\alpha+1/4$ units of time before serving types $\theta<1/2$ in random order (by pooling them into the same priority level). \end{example}